Bryn Renner

-Bryn Renner (born January 22, 1990) is an American football coach and former quarterback who was most recently the quarterbacks coach at FIU in 2021 and the quarterbacks coach at La Jolla High School from 2022 to 2023.
+Bryn Renner (born January 22, 1990) is an American former football quarterback.
 He played college football at the University of North Carolina from 2009 to 2013 for head coaches Butch Davis, Everett Withers, and Larry Fedora.
 He was the starter for the Tar Heels from 2011 to 2013.

 After going undrafted in the 2014 NFL draft, Renner signed with the Denver Broncos and subsequently became a member of the Arizona Rattlers of the Arena Football League (AFL), Baltimore Ravens, Tennessee Titans, San Diego Chargers, and Pittsburgh Steelers, mostly on their practice squads.

-Early years
+Early life

 Renner attended West Springfield High School in West Springfield, Virginia, where he threw for 3,123 yards and 35 touchdowns as a senior.
 In his junior year, he guided the Spartans to the 6A Northern Region Championship game where the Spartans lost 58–34 to the eventual state champion Westfield Bulldogs, led by quarterback Mike Glennon.
 In his senior year, he guided the Spartans to the regional semi-finals where they fell to Oakton High School, led by St. Louis Rams running back Trey Watts.
 He was selected as a SuperPrep All-American and ranked as the No. 3 quarterback in the United States.
 During his time at West Springfield, Renner also played for the school's basketball and baseball teams.
 His father Bill Renner, a former punter for the Green Bay Packers in the National Football League, was his high school coach.